lmartinezh/edx-documentation/en_us/shared/exercises_tools/google_docs.rst

 :ref:`add<Add a Google Document Component in edX Studio>` Google documents.

-OLX users then :ref:`enable<Enable Google Documents in OLX>` and :ref:`add<Add a Google Document Component in OLX>` Google documents.
+OLX users then :ref:`enable<Enable Google Documents in OLX>` and :ref:`add<Add a Google Document XBlock in OLX>` Google documents.

 You can also use :ref:`Google calendars<Google Calendar Tool>` in courseware.